janfri/regtest/README.md

-# Regtest - Simple Regression Testing For Ruby Projects
+# Regtest - Simple Regression Testing With Ruby

 ## Description

-This library support a very simple way to do regression testing in Ruby projects.
+This library support a very simple way to do regression testing with Ruby.
+It is not limited to Ruby projects you can use it also in other contexts where you can extract data with Ruby.

 You write Ruby scripts with samples.
-Run these and get the sample results as YAML output besides your scripts.
-Check both the scripts and the YAML files with the results in you Source Code Control System.
-When you run the scrips on a later (or even previous) version of your code a simple diff show you if and how the changes in your code impact the results of your samples.
+Run these and get the sample results as results files besides your scripts.
+These are normally in YAML format.
+Check both the scripts and the results files in you Source Code Management System (SCM).
+When you run the scrips on a later (or even previous) version of your code a simple diff show you if and how the changes in your code or environment impact the results of your samples.

 This is not a replacement for unit testing but a complement: You can produce a lot of samples with a small amount of Ruby code (e.g. a large number of